igorlogius/youtube-bookmark-cleanup/README.md

 <b>Usage:</b>

 Right click on a bookmark folder and in the context menu, click on "Youtube Bookmark Cleanup".
-Only bookmarks which are direct children will be checked.
-Only the `vid=` URL parameter is used to determine if a url already exists.
-After one bookmark with a `vid` parameter if found, any other url with the same parameter will be removed.
+Only bookmarks which are direct children will be checked by comparing the vid=` URL parameters.
+After a bookmark with a `vid` parameter is found, any other bookmark with the same `vid` will be removed.

 <b>Notes:</b>
 <ol>